seL4/docs/projects/sel4/porting.md

 The kernel also expects drivers for:

-* the timer device
+* the timer device.
-* the serial device
+* the serial device.
-* the interrupt controller
+* the interrupt controller.
 * the IOMMU if the kernel is being built with IOMMU support.

 You can check all the supported drivers in `seL4/tools/hardware.yml`.